 On the sixth day, Zimbardo ended the experiment.

 This experiment showed the world just how quickly people can abuse power when it’s given to them.
-But it remains as one of the most controversial experiments in the world of psychology.
+But it remains as one of the most controversial experiments in the world of social psychology.
 There are a few reasons why.

 The first obvious one is the psychological abuse that the prisoners endured during the study.
 Is it ethical to put human subjects through that kind of distress and trauma, so much so that many couldn’t endure the experiment?